Arjunbadola/arjunbadola.github.io/_posts/2020-04-09-Why Do We Lose Interest In Things Which Once Meant Life To Us.md

 As soon as my final exams were over I got into the habit of reading books, especially self-help.
 I used to spend my days inside my room reading self-help books.

-The first book which I grabbed was was The Monk Who Sold His Ferrari by Robin Sharma, which I still like enjoy reading again.
+The first book which I grabbed was was _The Monk Who Sold His Ferrari_ by Robin Sharma.
 I feel that self-helps books are good to read but only to a certain limit.

 After reading 2-3 self-help books you start realizing that its all same in all the books.
 Even if self-help books are good, I think its only a few pages which are worth your time and carry the main argument of the book, rest is just filling up of pages.